About Us

 COPY EDITOR & CONTRIBUTOR

 Emeline Lee is an author of children's literature.
 Her first book, Bonnie's Rocket is a STEM-friendly story set during Apollo 11.
 Her next book, Gwei the Hungry Ghost (out on 1/13/26), is published by Kokila, an imprint of Penguin Young Readers.
 Emeline’s favorite activities include hiking in the woods, eating hot pot, and crocheting cozy things.
-She studied English literature and environmental sustainability at Columbia University and lives in the New York metropolitan area.
+She studied English literature and environmental sustainability at Columbia University and lives in the NYC metropolitan area.

 -